Loading...

 Take a Chef works on requests: you describe your event and chefs respond with menus and quotes.
 That works well, especially in countries where it has deep coverage.
 UpChef flips it — you browse chef profiles with real menus, prices, photos and verified reviews, chat directly, and book instantly in the app.

-On pricing, UpChef's model is deliberately transparent: the chef's own rate plus a visible 7% service fee.
+On pricing, UpChef's model is deliberately transparent: the chef's own rate, with the full total shown before you book.
 Because no commission is taken from the chef, there is no hidden platform margin inside your menu price.

-Browse private chefs on UpChef →For chefs, the difference is structural: on identical booking volume, a 20% commission platform pays you 80 cents on the euro; UpChef pays you the whole euro.
+Browse private chefs on UpChef →For chefs, the difference is structural: on identical booking volume, a 20% commission platform deducts commission from the chef price; UpChef applies 0% commission to chef bookings.
 For customers, UpChef offers direct chat, instant app booking and a fee you can actually see.

 We're biased — it's our platform — which is why every competitor claim above cites Take a Chef's own help center, and why we've listed where they're strong.
 Compare both and pick what fits.

 Yes.
-UpChef takes no commission from the chef's price on any booking — the chef receives 100% of their menu price plus add-ons.
-UpChef's revenue is a 7% service fee that the customer sees as a separate line at checkout.
+UpChef takes no commission from the chef's price on any booking — chefs keep 100% of their listed price.

 Take a Chef's own help center documents a 20% commission on bookings (as of July 2026), with signup itself free.
 Check their site for current terms.